AmamiyaRenO/Voice_Agent/README.md

 This repository contains the Unity client that powers the spoken interface for the [Robot_opr](https://github.com/AmamiyaRenO/Robot_opr) rehabilitation robot.
-It wraps the [Vosk](https://alphacephei.com/vosk/) offline speech recogniser, forwards recognised intents to the robot control stack over MQTT and can listen to multiple transcription sources.
+It forwards recognised intents to the robot control stack over MQTT and can listen to multiple transcription sources.
 The current production workflow captures Windows 11 Live Captions output via [`scripts/LiveCaptionsListener`](scripts/LiveCaptionsListener) and feeds those sentences into the Unity scene.
-You can still delegate transcription to the bundled Vosk models or to the optional Python service that runs the [Faster-Whisper](https://github.com/guillaumekln/faster-whisper) model.
+You can also delegate transcription to the optional Python service that runs the [Faster-Whisper](https://github.com/guillaumekln/faster-whisper) model.
 The Unity scenes included here were used to drive the coach-style voice assistant seen in the project demos.